-To address the unlikely hazards of encountering DMM during the sediment sampling work, a UXO Technician III will accompany the sampling crews aboard the sampling vessel.
-Within the portion of the site identified as the DMM Area (Map 1) based on the presence of DMM in this area during previous investigations, the UXO Technician will perform anomaly avoidance techniques at each location prior to sampling in accordance with US Army Corps of Engineers (USACE) Explosives Safety and Health Requirements Manual, EM 385-1-97 (USACE 2013).
-This procedure will include that the UXO Technician using a magnetometer to survey each location prior to collecting a sediment sample.
-If an anomaly is detected at a sediment sample location, that location will be abandoned and a new sampling location will be chosen.
+A UXO Technician III will accompany the sampling crews aboard the sampling vessel.
+Within the portion of the site identified as the DMM Area (Map 1) - based on the presence of DMM in this area during previous investigations - the UXO Technician will perform anomaly avoidance techniques at each location prior to sampling, in accordance with USACE's Explosives Safety and Health Requirements Manual, EM 385-1-97 (USACE 2013).
+This procedure will include the UXO Technician's use of a magnetometer to survey each location prior to the collection of a sediment sample.
+If an anomaly is detected at a sediment sampling location, that location will be abandoned and a new sampling location will be chosen.

-When sampling is conducted outside of the DMM Area, magnetometer survey of each sampling location will not be required.
+When sampling is conducted outside of the DMM Area, a magnetometer survey of each sampling location will not be required.
 The UXO Technician will be present to perform magnetometer and visual surveys on samples after collection.

-All samples that are successfully gathered will be brought aboard the sampling vessel and visually inspected as well as screened with a magnetometer.
-If a potential DMM item is found in a sediment sample, the UXO Technician will secure the DMM and immediately contact:
+All samples that are successfully gathered will be brought aboard the sampling vessel and visually inspected, as well as screened with a magnetometer.
+If a potential DMM is found in a sediment sample, the UXO Technician will secure the DMM and immediately contact:

-Port of Seattle Police Department dispatch: (206) 787-3490

-- Port of Seattle Bomb Disposal Unit, Sgt.
-Pat Addison: (206) 787-7690

-- · CPT Greg McClendon, Assistant Operations Officer, 3rd Ordnance Battalion Explosive Ordnance Disposal (EOD), US Army (Fort Lewis):

-- o (619) 791-4280, cell

-- o (253) 967-1971, S3 duty phone

-- o (253) 548-5344, EOD team leader on duty

-- Tom Mackie, Site Manager, Hazardous Waste & Toxics Reduction Program, Washington State Department of Ecology:
+- Port Police Department dispatch: 206.787.3490 - Port Bomb Disposal Unit, Sgt.
+Pat Addison: 206.787.7690 - CPT Greg McClendon, Assistant Operations Officer, Third Ordnance Battalion EOD, US Army (Fort Lewis): - 619.791.4280, cell - 253.967.1971, S3 duty phone - 253.548.5344, EOD team leader on duty - Tom Mackie, Site Manager, Hazardous Waste & Toxics Reduction Program, Washington State Department of Ecology: - 509.575.2803

-- o (509) 575-2803

-Once notified, a representative of the 3rd Ordnance Battalion (EOD) will respond to the site to take custody of the DMM from the UXO Technician or Port of Seattle Bomb Disposal Unit personnel.
-The EOD representative will contact EPA per standard operating procedures to ensure that transport and disposal of the munition is lawfully permitted.
+Once notified, a representative of the Third Ordnance Battalion (EOD) will respond to the site to take custody of the DMM from the UXO Technician or Port Bomb Disposal Unit personnel.
+The EOD representative will contact the US Environmental Protection Agency (EPA) per standard operating procedures, to ensure that transport and disposal of the DMM is lawfully permitted.
 The UXO Technician will not conduct disposal operations.

-The Port of Seattle Bomb Disposal Unit will be notified at least two days prior to the sampling date so they can alert the Port of Seattle Police Dispatch of the work and prepare their Unit to lend assistance if needed.
+The Port Bomb Disposal Unit will be notified at least two days prior to the sampling date so that they can alert the Port Police Dispatch of the work and prepare to lend assistance if needed.

-Prior to starting sampling, the UXO Technician will review the DMM avoidance procedures with all essential personnel.
-This review will include familiarization and hazards of DMM that may be encountered and the procedures that will be followed should DMM be inadvertently brought aboard the vessel.
+Prior to sampling, the UXO Technician will review the DMM avoidance procedures with all essential personnel.
+This review will include familiarization with and hazards of DMM that may be encountered, and the procedures that will be followed should DMM be inadvertently brought aboard the vessel.

-The UXO Technician will also perform morning safety briefings that will be required for all personnel involved in the sampling investigation.
-These briefings will cover expected weather for the day, normal safe practice measures to prevent accidents or injury, a review of possible DMM discovery procedures and any additional safety information needed or drawn from previously performed activities.
+The UXO Technician will also perform morning safety briefings that will be required for all personnel involved in sampling.
+These briefings will cover expected weather for the day, normal safe practice measures to prevent accidents or injury, a review of possible DMM discovery procedures, and any additional safety information needed or drawn from previously performed activities.
 The morning safety briefings will also include a review of emergency procedures in the unlikely event of an accident.